Genusbiz/docs/users/analyze-report-and-discover/analysis/advanced-analysis.md

-## Selected, Qualified, and Excluded Items <a name="selected-qualified-and-excluded-items"/>
+## Selected, qualified, and excluded items

 An analysis gives feedback based on the items that are selected at any given time, if any.
 An item may be selected, qualified, or excluded.